dombrock-archive/zero_accordion/README.md

 # zero_accordion
 Easy to implement accordion that does not use jQueryUI.
+This project is 100% compatible with WordPress without the use of additional plugins.

 Check out the [DEMO](http://mzero.space/hosted/zero_accordion/).